 Any notes that remain outstanding on any payment date on which CNH Capital America LLC, which is an affiliate of the servicer and the depositor, exercises its option to purchase the receivables will be prepaid in whole at the applicable redemption price on that payment date.
-Such option cannot be exercised until the Pool Balance declines to 10% or less of the sum of (i) the Pool Balance as of the initial cutoff date and (ii) the aggregate Contract Value of all additional receivables sold to the trust as of their respective cutoff dates.
+Such option cannot be exercised until the Pool Balance declines to 10% or less of the Pool Balance as of the cutoff date.
 The redemption price for any class of notes in connection with any optional redemption will equal the unpaid principal balance of that class of notes, plus accrued and unpaid interest thereon.
 CNH Capital America LLC must deposit the redemption price into the collection account by the business day preceding the 15th day of the calendar month in which such clean-up call will occur.
 Notice of a clean-up call will be given by the indenture trustee by first-class mail, postage prepaid, mailed not less than five business days prior to the applicable redemption date to each holder of notes, as of the close of business on the record date preceding the applicable payment date on which the clean-up call will occur, at such holder's address appearing in the note register.
 The notice will identify the payment date on which the clean-up call will occur, the redemption price, the place where notes are to be surrendered for payment, and the CUSIP numbers of the affected notes.